FilippoGuenzi/thinkingInJava/src/main/java/_10_Inner_Classes/_06_anonymous_inner_classes/_Summary.md

     }
     It looks strange here that s can go through the new Interface(){} scope without it passing the value.
     In fact it's not a real scope.
 MyInterface is just an upcast of a new object of a new class, so MyInterface() is not a constructor nor a method.
-- or with instance initialization between braces class C { ... {} ...} (see aside practice).
+- or with instance initialization between braces : class C { ... {} ...} (see aside practice).
 You can have as many instanciation blocks as you want, in different places.
+(This might have changed because Bruce Eckel says you can't, while in my example it works).